-The causes of TMD can be divided into psychological, dental and physical causes.
+The causes of CMD can be divided into psychological, dental and physical.

-Dental causes are based on an incorrect tooth position and lead to incorrect loading of the masticatory system and especially the jaw joints.
+- Dental causes are based on an incorrect position of the teeth and lead to incorrect loading on the masticatory system and especially on the temporomandibular joints.

-Physical causes include “ascending loads” on the feet, pelvis, spine, and shoulders.
+- Physical causes include “ascending stresses” of the feet, pelvis, spine and shoulders.

-In our industrial world, many people have constant psychological and mental stress which is an important factor in the development of TMD.
+In our industrial world, many people have constant psychological and mental stress which is an important point in the development of TMD.
 Stress builds up in the body and often needs an outlet to be released.
-Many people use the chewing system as an outlet, resulting in teeth grinding and clenching (bruxism).
-This stress-relieving strategy can work for a period of time, but over the long term it results in severe tooth wear and various TMD symptoms.
+Many people use the masticatory system as an outlet, resulting in grinding and clenching of the teeth (bruxism).
+This strategy of stress reduction may work for some time, but in the long run it leads to noticable abrasion of the teeth and various TMD symptoms.

-Therapeutic work is done on dealing with stress.
-This can be done by the patient themself or with the support of a coach.
+Therapeutically, this involves working on how to deal with stress.
+This can be done by the patient or with the support of a coach.

-An ideal and harmonious set of teeth consists of very precisely defined contacts between the teeth of the upper and lower jaw When biting together, this results in an even distribution of force over all teeth and, as a result, in ideal grinding of the food, while at the same time minimal force is exerted on the jaw muscles.
-At the same time, the temporomandibular joints are in a physiological position and are not subjected to excessive compression.
+An ideal and harmonious set of teeth (dentition) consists of very precisely defined contacts between teeth of the upper and lower jaw When biting together, this results in an even distribution of force on all teeth and consequently in ideal grinding of the food, while at the same time minimizing the force exerted by the jaw muscles.
+At the same time, the temporomandibular joints are in a physiological position and do not experience excessive compression.

-If the bite shows disturbing contacts and incorrect stress, symptoms of TMD can quickly appear and the patient’s quality of life is greatly affected.
-Such an incorrect bite can occur, for example, when the permanent teeth erupt in the wrong position, the jaws are too small or too large, an incorrect denture was made, neighboring teeth or opposing teeth tilt into remaining tooth gaps, or if previous orthodontic therapies were carried out incorrectly.
+If the bite has interfering contacts and incorrect loading, symptoms of TMD can quickly develop and the patient’s quality of life is greatly affected.
+Such an incorrect bite can occur, for example, if the permanent teeth erupt in the wrong position, the jaws are too small or too large, an incorrect denture was made, neighboring or opposing teeth tip into gaps left between the teeth, or if previous orthodontic therapies were carried out incorrectly.

-Such defective teeth force the jaw joints into an unphysiological position and cause them to be heavily stressed and compressed.
+This type of incorrect teeth positioning forces the temporomandibular joints into a non-physiological position and causes them to be severely stressed and compressed.
 If the incorrect bite persists, compensatory adjustments to the anatomical structures within the temporomandibular joints occur.
-These anatomical, skeletal changes, as part of TMD, manifest deep within the structures of the masticatory system and become part of the complex dysfunction.
+These anatomical, skeletal changes, as part of TMD, manifest deep within the structures of the masticatory system and become a part of the complex dysfunction.

-If occlusal interferences (undesirable tooth contact) are present, the masticatory muscles try to eliminate these disturbing areas by grinding and clenching (bruxism).
-As a result, the tension in the masticatory muscles increases and the jaw joints experience destructive forces – the craniomandibular dysfunction is thus greatly intensified and accelerated.
-Bruxism is therefore a symptom and cause of TMD at the same time.
+If occlusal interferences (undesirable tooth contact) are present, the masticatory muscles try to eliminate these areas by grinding and clenching (bruxism).
+As a result, the tension of the masticatory muscles increases and the jaw joints experience destructive forces – craniomandibular dysfunction is thus greatly intensified and accelerated.
+Bruxism is therefore both a symptom and a cause of TMD.

 When treating the dental causes, the anatomy of the masticatory system is brought into a physiological state and the new, correct bite is harmoniously integrated.

 The temporomandibular joint is regarded as the centerpoint of balance and is significantly involved in the body statics.
 It can regulate misalignments in the body, correct imbalances and compensate for relieving postures.
-Problems and disturbances in body statics can lead to craniomandibular dysfunction and are other possible causes of TMD.
+Problems and disturbances in body statics can lead to craniomandibular dysfunction and can therefore also be a possible cause of TMD.

-The temporomandibular joint can cause problems in the lumbar-pelvic area, which can extend to the feet – this is called “descending strain“.
-Conversely, a misalignment of the feet, pelvis, spine and shoulders can lead to craniomandibular dysfunction – this is called “ascending strain“.
+The temporomandibular joint can cause discomfort in the lumbar-pelvic area, which can extend to the feet – this is called “descending strain”.
+Conversely, misalignment of the feet, pelvis, spine and shoulders can lead to craniomandibular dysfunction – this is called “ascending strain”.

 The entire chewing apparatus is connected to the head, the brain (brain stem) and the spinal column via muscles and nerves.
-When the chewing system is not working properly, pain in the head, neck, and shoulders may be noticeable.
-If the dysfunction of the temporomandibular joints persists, the sacroiliac joint (SIJ), which is connected to the temporomandibular joint via muscle function chains, can be impaired.
+When the masticatory system is not functioning appropriately, pain may be experienced in the head, neck and shoulder areas.
+Persistent dysfunction of the temporomandibular joints can affect the sacroiliac joint (ISG), which is connected to the temporomandibular joint by muscle chains.
+In the long term, this can lead to incorrect loading of the entire musculoskeletal system.
 In the long run, this can lead to improper strain on the entire musculoskeletal system.

-Due to the pain spreading throughout the body, a craniomandibular dysfunction is often not recognized or is incorrectly recognized and therefore often remains untreated.
+Due to the spread of pain throughout the body, craniomandibular dysfunction is often not recognized at all or is recognized incorrectly and thus often remains untreated.
 If, for example, therapies in the neck, shoulder or back area are unsuccessful or if therapy-resistant, chronic headaches predominate, this can be an indication of TMD.

-The physical causes of TMD, with the “ascending stresses”, require an interdisciplinary therapeutic approach.
-For this it is important that dentists, optometrists, osteopaths, posturology experts, etc. work together closely.
+The physical causes of TMD, with the “ascending stresses,” require an interdisciplinary approach to therapy.
+For this, it is important that dentists, optometrists, osteopaths, experts in posturology, etc. work together closely.
 This is the only way that all causes of TMD can be treated effectively with ideal and long-lasting results.

 Scientific evidence confirms that women suffer from craniomandibular dysfunction more often than men.
 About 80% of women and about 50% of men have TMD symptoms.
 Depending on the age of the patient, there are differences in the symptoms.
-Only very few children and young people show classic problems such as headaches and tinnitus.
-At their age, the body’s ability to compensate is very high and the entire organism can adapt better to disruptive factors.
+Only very few children and adolecents have classic problems such as headaches and tinnitus.
+At their age, the body’s ability to compensate is very high and the entire body can adapt well to disruptive factors.
 In older teenagers, the symptoms are more likely to appear – usually in connection with stress, physical tension or a changed bite position.

-In the 1940s, TMD occured more frequently.
+Since the 1940s, TMD has become more common.
 The reason: Unfavorable living and working conditions caused a breaking point.
-Due to the increased stress and the decrease in the ability to compensate and adapt, the patients had developed typical TMD symptoms.
-In the early phase, the symptoms can often be corrected with relatively little effort.
+Due to increased stress and a decrease in the ability to compensate and adapt, patients have been developing typical TMD symptoms.
+In the early phase, symptoms can often be corrected with relatively little effort.
 However, the longer a TMD persists, the more far-reaching the consequences and the more complex the therapy.

-1. As we learned above, the causes of TMD are very different and these can reinforce each other.
-Various causes lead to various complex symptoms.
+1. As we learned above, the causes of TMD can differ greatly and can also reinforce each other.
+Different causes lead to various complex symptoms.